datacontroller/docs.datacontroller.io/docs/dcc-options.md

+---
+layout: article
+title: DC Options
+description: Options in Data Controller are set in the MPE_CONFIG table and apply to all users.
+og_title: Data Controller for SAS® Options
+og_image: /img/mpe_config.png
+---
 # Data Controller for SAS® - Options

-## Overview
-The MPE_CONFIG table provides a number of options, to apply to all users:
+The MPE_CONFIG table provides a number of options, which apply to all users:

 ## DC_EMAIL_ALERTS
 Set to YES or NO to enable email alerts.
 This requires email options to be preconfigured (mail server etc).